kevgo/text-runner/README.md

 module.exports = function({formatter, searcher, nodes}) {

   // step 1: provide a first rough description of what this action does,
+  // so that TextRunner can print a somewhat helpful error message
-  // to provide helpful output if loading more specific data fails somehow formatter.start('running console command')
+  // if loading more specific data below fails somehow formatter.start('running console command')

   // step 2: determine which command to run using the searcher utility.